Axway/amplify-central/content/en/docs/manage_unified_catalog/authenticate-an-external-gateway-api.md

 ![Postman generate a collection](/Images/central/catalog/postman-generate-collection.png)

-After the Postman Collection has been created, from the catalog item specification, click the **three dots** on the right side when hovering over the collection, then click **Edit**.
+After the Postman Collection has been created, from the catalog item specification, click the **three dots** on the right when hovering over the collection, then click **Edit**.

 This will open up a dialog box where you can edit the authorization for the API.